dthyresson/ai-movie-mashup/README.md

    - It ensures all referenced movies exist
    - It maintains data integrity in the database

+Note: This is just for development.
+In production, the database is populated via wrangler scripts.
+See the [Populate the Database](#populate-the-database) section below.

 ## Getting Started

 ### Prerequisites